 The Home Office has produced a Financial Management Code of Practice (FMCP) which sets out the responsibilities of the respective Chief Finance Officers.
 This was updated by the Home Office in 2018.
-The FMCP outlines how the two bodies should work together in managing the finances and covers such things as the Scheme of Corporate Governance which includes the Scheme of Consent, Financial Regulations and Contract Standing Orders and delegation which identify what powers and responsibilities.
+The FMCP outlines how the two bodies should work together in managing the finances and covers such things as the Scheme of Corporate Governance which includes the Scheme of Consent, Financial Regulations and Contract Standing Orders and delegation which identifies the powers and responsibilities of each CFO.

-The Police and Crime Commissioner's and the Group Financial Statements for 2018/19 consist of the:
+The Police and Crime Commissioner's and the Group Financial Statements for 2019/20 consist of the: